Bob Vila’s 10 “Must Do” Projects for May

 1. Sharpen Mower Blades

-Not only does a sharp blade keep your mower in tip top shape, but it can actually improve the look of your lawn.
-Dull blades can tug and rip grass instead of trimming it gently.
-Lawn that looks ragged may mean it’s time to take the mower blade to the hardware store for a professional sharpening.
-If you choose to sharpen mower blades yourself, you’ll need a grinder and some thick work gloves.
+Not only does a sharp blade keep your lawn mower in tip-top shape, but doing so can actually improve your lawn’s appearance.
+Dull blades can tug and rip grass instead of trimming it cleanly.
+If your lawn looks ragged, it may mean it’s time to take the mower blade to the hardware store for a professional sharpening.
+If you choose to sharpen mower blades yourself, you’ll need a grinder and some thick work gloves, like the Ironclad Ranchworx work gloves—and a lawn mower blade sharpener, of course.

 install ceiling fans